Perl-Apollo/Corinna/rfc/roles.md

 one role is consumed, the order in which its `ADJUST` and `DESTRUCT` phasers are called is not guaranteed.

+# 8.6 Conflicts
+Consuming multiple roles may result in method name conflicts.
+This is a fatal error.
+If a class consumes a role with a method name that conflicts with a role method, the class method wins, but a warning is issued.

-# 8.6 Questions
+# 8.7 Questions
-## 8.6.1 Changing access level of role methods?
+## 8.7.1 Changing access level of role methods?
 No role method marked as `private` should be composed into the consuming class or role.
 However, the consumer may need the behavior, but not want to expose it.